Chabulsqu/country-finder/README.md

 ### Continued development

-- clamp() function in CSS: I understand its basic functionality but I'm not as fluent on it as I'm with min() and max().
+- clamp() function in CSS: I understand its basic functionality but I'm not as fluent in it as I'm with min() and max().
-- React Function Components: Usually I work with classes but I will probably start using functions as soon as I get comfortable with them.
+- React Function Components: Usually, I work with classes but I will probably start using functions as soon as I get comfortable with them.

 ### Useful resources

 - [Kevin Powell CSS videos](https://www.youtube.com/watch?v=bn-DQCifeQQ&t=1512s) - This helped me a lot to make faster and more effective responsive designs.
 I will keep using this strategy in the future.
-- [CSS Tricks](https://css-tricks.com) - Every time I have some doubt with CSS, I always look up for this page!
+- [CSS Tricks](https://css-tricks.com) - Every time I have doubts with CSS, I always look up to this page!

 ## Author